01. Perfume in the service of marketing

 Perfume for marketing

 Airports, stores and even car dealerships are all getting in on the act to boost their sales strategy and improve in-store sales.
-Read on and we’ll tell you everything you need to know about how fragrance is used!
+Read on and we’ll tell you everything you need to know about how fragrance is used and how to choose the perfect ambient scent for your retail space in this blog post!

 The olfactory identity of a brand